Renesas-EMEV2/Documentation/Android.md

 	sudo update-alternatives --config javah
 	sudo update-alternatives --config javadoc

 and select the Open-JDK version for each of these packages.

-The build using Oracle-JDK failed to boot...
+Note - A build made using the Oracle-JDK failed to boot...

-See also here:
+See also:

  https://help.ubuntu.com/community/Java